lalrpop/lalrpop/doc/src/lexer_tutorial/005_external_lib.md

 # Using an external library

 Writing a lexer yourself can be tricky.
-Fortunately, you can find on [crates.io](https://crates.io) many different libraries to generate a lexer for you.
+Fortunately, you can find many libraries on [crates.io](https://crates.io) to generate a lexer for you.

 In this tutorial, we will use [Logos](https://docs.rs/logos/latest/logos/) to build a simple lexer for a toy programming language.
 Here is an example of what